RugbyU: 2022 Rugby Championship At A Glance - UrduPoint

 RugbyU: 2022 Rugby Championship At A Glance

-Melbourne, Sept 15 (UrduPoint / Pakistan Point News - 15th Sep, 2022 ) :The 2022 Rugby Championship at a glance after New Zealand defeated Australia in Melbourne on Thursday (all kick-off times GMT): 5th round In Melbourne, Australia Australia 37 New Zealand 39 Playing Saturday In Buenos Aires Argentina v South Africa (1910) Standings (played, won, drawn, lost, points scored, points conceded, bonus points, total) New Zealand 5 3 0 2 155 114 2 14 Australia 5 2 0 3 128 154 2 10 South Africa 4 2 0 2 90 78 1 9 Argentina 4 2 0 2 102 129 1 9 Points allocation 4: win 2: draw 1: scoring at least three tries more than opponents; losing by fewer than eight points 0: loss without any bonus points results 1st round Aug 6 South Africa 26 New Zealand 10 Argentina 26 Australia 41 2nd round Aug 13 South Africa 23 New Zealand 35 Argentina 48 Australia 17 3rd round Aug 27 Australia 25 South Africa 17 New Zealand 18 Argentina 25 4th round Sept 3 New Zealand 53 Argentina 3 Australia 8 South Africa 24 Fixtures 6th round Sept 24 In Auckland, New Zealand New Zealand v Australia (0735) In Durban, South Africa South Africa v Argentina (1505) Leading scorers Points 58: Mo'unga (NZL) 57: Boffelli (ARG) 32: Pollard (RSA) Tries 4: Taukei'aho (NZL) 3: Gonzalez (ARG), McReight (AUS) 2: Ikitua, Kellaway, Samu (all AUS), J.
+Buenos Aires, Sept 18 (UrduPoint / Pakistan Point News - 18th Sep, 2022 ) :The 2022 Rugby Championship at a glance after South Africa defeated Argentina in Buenos Aires on Saturday (all kick-off times GMT): 5th round In Buenos Aires Argentina 20 South Africa 36 Played Thursday In Melbourne, Australia Australia 37 New Zealand 39 Standings (played, won, drawn, lost, points scored, points conceded, bonus points, total) South Africa 5 3 0 2 126 98 2 14 New Zealand 5 3 0 2 155 114 2 14 Australia 5 2 0 3 128 154 2 10 Argentina 5 2 0 3 122 165 1 9 Note: South Africa first on head-to-head record against New Zealand Points allocation 4: win 2: draw 1: scoring at least three tries more than opponents; losing by fewer than eight points 0: loss without any bonus points results 1st round Aug 6 South Africa 26 New Zealand 10 Argentina 26 Australia 41 2nd round Aug 13 South Africa 23 New Zealand 35 Argentina 48 Australia 17 3rd round Aug 27 Australia 25 South Africa 17 New Zealand 18 Argentina 25 4th round Sept 3 New Zealand 53 Argentina 3 Australia 8 South Africa 24 Fixtures 6th round Sept 24 In Auckland, New Zealand New Zealand v Australia (0735) In Durban, South Africa South Africa v Argentina (1505) Leading scorers Points 65: Boffelli (ARG) 58: Mo'unga (NZL) 32: Pollard (RSA) Tries 4: Taukei'aho (NZL) 3: Gonzalez (ARG), McReight (AUS) 2: De Allende, Mapimpi, Marx, Smith (all RSA), Ikitua, Kellaway, Samu (all AUS), J.